 Are you interested in an area of study not currently offered as a major degree program at the University of Calgary?
 Do you want to be able to develop your degree in a wide variety of ways?
-The Multidisciplinary Programs in Communication and Culture have some requirements but do not require a major, so they offer maximum flexibility to follow your interests.
+The Multidisciplinary Programs in Communication, Media and Film have some requirements but do not require a major, so they offer maximum flexibility to follow your interests.
 These programs are an opportunity to discover and explore new knowledge and integrate it with your own wide array of interests.
 You will graduate with the broad mix of general political, social and cultural knowledge that many employers value over a specialization.
 They provide an opportunity for you to follow your passion and direct your own success.

 Your studies will draw from a variety of fields.
 You will learn the structure and traditions of many cultures and the origins of ideas you may have long taken for granted.
 Your degree is built around your interests while maintaining a core of basic competencies in literature, communication skills and cultural heritages around the world.
 In addition, you will gain knowledge about critical thinking.